rgeraldporter/inquiry-monad/README.md

 This is most basic way of returning the values collected by `Inquiry`.

-This is also a monad method.

-Warning: this can be, but should not be, used with `InquiryP`as it will not ensure Promises have resolved before returning the value, and will contain these Promises in the `IOU` list.
+Warning: this can be, but should not be, used with `InquiryP`as it will not ensure Promises have resolved before returning the value.
+These unresolved Promises will be contained in the `IOU` list.

 ```js
 const isMoreThanOne = x =>